Cwulaek/Cwulaek.github.io/README.md

  5. To play and enjoy the game, please walk into the nearest house(unless I've made the story about the truck).
     Using `wsad` to move the player.
 Using `j` to cancel.

+For ISOBALL..

+For Mαths II..

+For Magic Cube..

 These projects had not been made so well.

 Please make some suggestions about them.